PLUS

 dangfly!

 dangfly!
 Is a pop rock band based in Athens.
 Adam Payne formed the group in 2010 after an extensive solo career and front man for the Adam Payne Band.
 “Good Luck, Curiosity” released in 2013 as the group’s first record.
 Also in 2013, dangfly! appeared on an AthFest music sampler.
 The band’s current lineup includes original members Adam Payne (songwriter/lead vocals/guitar), Shawn Johnson (percussion), Jay Rodgers (bass), Adam Poulin (fiddle), Scotty Nicholson (keys/guitar) and Ben Whitener (trumpet).
+The unique friendship and musical stylings of dangfly! continuously captivates the community around them.

 STUDENT IDEA SHOWCASE